Best cameras under $1000 in 2022

 Brand

 While Canon produces the best full-frame camera under $1,000 (Canon EOS RP), our all-around pick as the best camera under $1,000 is the Fujifilm X-T30 II.
 However, before buying a camera, be sure to assess what you’ll need from your equipment.
-A video content creator will be much better off with the Nikon Z50, while someone who enjoys a more point-and-shoot style camera should probably pick the Sony a6400.
+A video content creator will be much better off with the Nikon Z50, while someone who enjoys a more point-and-shoot camera should probably pick the Sony a6400.
 Once you buy into a specific camera brand, you’ll want to buy lenses that fit that mount down the road.
 So, it’s important to check your lens options before diving into a new camera system.

 Our picks for the best cameras under $1,000